syhpoon/xyzcmd/doc/user/events_hooks.rst

 **event:plugin_from_load**
   Event is fired when a plugin method is about to be loaded.

-  Arguments: Pluing Namespace instance, and method name.
+  Arguments: Plugin Namespace instance, and method name.

 **event:plugin_from_load_data**
   Event is fired when a data object is about to be loaded.